choderalab/refit-espaloma/README.md

 `espaloma-0.3.0` force field is a `Class I` force field where the valence parameters are assigned and optimized via machine learning framework.
 This repository is part of [espaloma-0.3.0-manuscript](https://github.com/choderalab/espaloma-0.3.0-manuscript).

+Note that there is a refactored repository to train espaloma ([espfit](https://github.com/choderalab/espfit)) and an example workspace ([espfit_workspace](https://github.com/choderalab/espfit-experiment)) to use espfit.
+However, please be aware that these repositories are still under development.

 ## Description
 We first convert the HDF5 files obtained from [download-qca-dataset](https://github.com/choderalab/download-qca-datasets) to DGL graphs.